 Publications

-2020, Salon For a Speculative Future, edited by Monika Oechsler and Sharon Kirland, Ma Bibliothèque
+2020, Salon For a Speculative Future, Ma Bibliothèque

 2019, Masculing, Femining and Queering, artist publication with the artist Joe Ridgeon